-- any person violating the ownership limit applicable to that person; - our stock being beneficially owned by fewer than 100 persons; - · Boston Properties, Inc. being "closely held" with the meaning of Section 856(h) of the Internal Revenue Code; or shall be null and void and of no effect with respect to the number of shares of stock that would cause such result.
+- · any person violating the ownership limit applicable to that person; - our stock being beneficially owned by fewer than 100 persons;

+- · Boston Properties, Inc. being "closely held" with the meaning of Section 856(h) of the Internal Revenue Code; or - · Boston Properties, Inc. constructively owning 10% or more of one of our tenants, shall be null and void and of no effect with respect to the number of shares of stock that would cause such result.
 These shares will be converted automatically into an equal number of shares of our excess stock that will be transferred by operation of law to a trust for the benefit of a qualified charitable organization selected by us.
 Additionally, events other than purported transfers that would result in the occurrence of any of the events described above will result in a number of shares of stock sufficient to prevent the occurrence of such event converting into an equal number of shares of our excess stock and being transferred to the trust.
 As soon as practicable after the transfer of shares to the trust, the trustee of the trust will be required to sell the excess stock to a person who could own the shares without violating the applicable limits and distribute to the original transferee-stockholder an amount equal to the lesser of: